zalando/skipper/docs/kubernetes/ingress-usage.md

               serviceName: app-svc
               servicePort: 80

+## Ingress path handling

+Ingress paths can be interpreted in four different modes:

+1. based on the kubernetes ingress specification
+2. as plain regular expression
+3. as a path prefix

+The default is the kubernetes ingress mode.
+It can be changed by a startup option to any of the other modes, and the individual ingress rules can also override the default behavior with the zalando.org/skipper-ingress-path-mode annotation.

+E.g.:

+    zalando.org/skipper-ingress-path-mode: path-prefix

+### Kubernetes ingress specification base path

+By default, the ingress path is interpreted as a regular expression with a mandatory leading "/", and is automatically prepended by a "^" control character, enforcing that the path has to be at the start of the incoming request path.

+### Plain regular expression

+When the path mode is set to "path-regexp", the ingress path is interpreted similar to the default kubernetes ingress specification way, but is not prepended by the "^" control character.

+### Path prefix

+When the path mode is set to "path-prefix", the ingress path is not a regular expression.
+As an example, "/foo/bar" will match "/foo/bar" or "/foo/bar/baz", but won't match "/foo/barooz".

+When PathPrefix is used, the path matching becomes deterministic when a request could match more than one ingress routes otherwise.

+In PathPrefix mode, when a Path or PathSubtree predicate is set in an annotation, the predicate in the annotation takes precedence over the normal ingress path.

 ## Filters and Predicates

 - **Filters** can manipulate http data, which is not possible in the ingress spec.